sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 #### Can you support multiple Macs?

 No. I would like to keep the app simple.
+However, you could [do it with Shortcuts](#send-to-specific-mac).

 #### Can you support the reverse - Mac to iOS?

 No. That is not something I plan to support.
 It's simply not something I need myself and it would make the app much more complicated.
+Also, it would not be possible to open the URL directly in the browser like it does on macOS, so the experience would not be great.

 #### Can you localize the app into my language?